 This will then reload your application and you will now see the typing indicator component in your application when a user is typing.

 You can find all of the available components specified here.

-Next, we will demonstrate how to integrate Message History into your application, which will allow you to store and retrieve messages as they get sent over the PubNub Network.
+Next, we will demonstrate how to integrate Message Persistence into your application, allowing you to store and retrieve messages as they get sent over the PubNub Network.

 First, head over to the Message List component.